No, we’re not invading anyone’s privacy. We only fly our drones in full compliance with privacy laws and all other federal and state laws.

 Engineers and scientists are skeptical that any of these limitations can ever be broken in our lifetimes.
 So, until some non-existent genius makes an unlikely breakthrough and figures out how to alter the laws of physics and optical science, drones will continue to be the absolute worst and most ineffective way to photograph or spy on anyone covertly.

-The truth is, everyone should be far more concerned about what pervs do with covertly placed “spy cameras” or camera phones and cameras with telephoto lenses.
+The truth is, everyone should be far more concerned about what pervs do with covertly placed “spy cameras” or camera phones and cameras with long telephoto lenses.
 When used maliciously they can be/are a REAL, actual threat to privacy.
-Not just a sci-fi one.

-Wind and weather conditions affect flight time greatly but each of our drones can fly between 20-35 minutes before a battery swap is required.
+Wind and other weather conditions affect flight time greatly but most of our drones can fly between 25-45 minutes before a battery swap is required.
+A couple can even fly for 90-110 minutes.

 The following are some of the more popular usages for drones: